martinohanlon/making-a-game-with-minecraft-pi/worksheet.md

 import time
 ```

-- `mcpi.minecraft` - needed to interact with Minecraft: Pi Edition
+- `mcpi.minecraft` is needed to interact with Minecraft: Pi Edition
-- `mcpi.block` - needed to refer to blocks by name rather than ID
+- `mcpi.block` is needed to refer to blocks by name rather than ID
-- `random` - used to create random numbers
+- `random` is used to create random numbers
-- `time` - used to put delays into your program
+- `time` is used to put delays into your program

 Create a connection to Minecraft: Pi Edition and post a message to the chat window: